 2. Next you have to find a ghostwriter.
 Did you know that many books written today, especially in the biography and non-fiction niches, are written by ghostwriters?
 There is no shame to it – it is the done thing and this is what you will be doing.

-There are websites where you can find good ghostwriters to write your book of around 20,000 words (which apparently equates to around 3 hours long in audiobook format) for in the region of $500.
+There are websites where you can find good ghostwriters to write your book of around 20,000 words.
+(This apparently equates to around 3 hours long in audiobook format).
+It can cost as little as $500.
 Why so cheap?

 They say that there are many young writers who have perhaps just left college who are looking to make some money and will do it for something close to this price.

 3. Hire someone to design your cover.
 Christian says that it’s easy to find good designers for book covers for around $20 on Fiverr.com which I can believe as I have had some good design work created on this platform.

 4. Hire a narrator on the ACX platform on audible.
 You can listen to samples of narration in the most suitable style and search for someone in your price range.
 Christian says you can get it done for around $30 per finished hour.

 5, Get reviews for your book and ensure a successful launch.

 6. Learn how to scale.
 This was a really interesting section which encouraged using the script of your audiobook to create an eBook.
 You could then offer a printed book as well as listing your book on other book-selling and audio platforms.
 (Audible only covers 45% of the market.)